TheGarious/Docker-Laravel/README.md

-docker-symfony
+docker-laravel
 ==============

 [![Build Status](https://secure.travis-ci.org/eko/docker-symfony.png?branch=master)](http://travis-ci.org/eko/docker-symfony)

-Just a little Docker POC in order to have a complete stack for running Symfony into Docker containers using docker-compose tool.
+Just a little Docker POC in order to have a complete stack for running Laravel into Docker containers using docker-compose tool.

 # Installation